AutonomyLab/bebop_autonomy/docs/piloting.rst

 To start an autonomous flight plan, publish a message of type `std_msgs/String <http://docs.ros.org/api/std_msgs/html/msg/String.html>`_ to `autoflight/start` topic.
 The ``data`` field should contain the name of the flight plan to execute, which is already stored on-board the vehicle.

-.. note:: If an empty string is published, then the default 'flightplan.mavlink' is used.
+.. note:: If an empty string is published, then the default 'flightPlan.mavlink' is used.

+.. note:: If using the autoflight functions while using the joystick (see above), the default string sent to start the flight plan is 'flightPlan.mavlink.'
+This string can be changed while the node is running through updating the [namespace]/autoflight/start/fname parameter.

 .. warning:: If not already flying, Bebop will attempt to take off upon starting a flight plan.